isomerpages/nlb-learning/_science/Preschoolers/Content.md

 </style>
 The best way for preschoolers to learn about STEAM is to show them the concepts through activities, hands-on experiments and engaging videos.

-We have specially curated video resources in our playlist and original learning packages uniquely designed for each topic.
+We have specially curated video resources in our playlist and learning packages for each topic.

-With us, you can inspire your child to discover the world.
+Inspire your child to discover the world.

 <h3><b>Playlist and Learning Packages</b></h3>

-Our **playlists** contain videos that are handpicked by our librarians to make scientific knowledge fun and accessible to children.
+Our **playlists** contain videos selected by our librarians to make scientific knowledge fun and accessible to children.

 Check out our thematic **learning packages**, complete with activity ideas and tips, on specific STEAM topics that you can introduce to your child!